freenas/freenas-docs/userguide/sharing.rst

 programs; these programs tend to filter "Network Location" but iSCSI mounts are not filtered.

-Before configuring the iSCSI service, you should be familiar with the following iSCSI terminology:
+Before configuring the iSCSI service, be familiar with this iSCSI
+terminology:

 **CHAP:** an authentication method which uses a shared secret and three-way authentication to determine if a system is authorized to